While photographing my ATCs this month, I realised how many different techniques I had used and thought it would be an ideal blog.

 For the Koi and swirl of water around the fish I altered some papers.
 Using some thin patterned paper in yellow tones, Distress Ink in yellows, oranges and reds, were applied, blending together with a foam applicator.
 Once dry, on the paler piece of paper a thin wash of Twinkling H20 paint in a neutral colour was applied, creating a co-ordinated (and cheap) pearlised paper.

-Middle - altered with yellow and orange ink, beige pearlised paint
+Bottom - original paper Middle - altered with yellow and orange ink, beige pearlised paint Top - altered with orange and red ink |

 Although a little time consuming you can get some pleasing results with masking techniques.